anetrebskii/agentic-review/readme.md

 - **comment**: The review comment/feedback for the issue
 - **filePath**: Path to the file containing the issue
 - **line**: Line number where the comment should be placed (null for general comments)
+- **position**: Position in the diff for GitHub comments (can be used for precise comment placement)

 ### Example JSON Output: